 Rank 3, Woodswise: You are Woodswise.
 You know the hidden secrets of the forest, and know how to make peace with the woods, how to avoid its less friendly residents, and the legends surrounding the things that live in the old places of the world.
 See folkwise for more information.

 Rank 4, Yields: You may Exploit any gathering token that you Refine, stacking with any other source of Exploitation.
 Additionally, whenever you gather from an Uncommon or Rare Forestry Node, you become Inspired.

 Rank 5, Stewardship: Your constant tending to the land increases its forestry bounty.
-You may use the stewardship task, increasing the forestry bounty for the next event.
-You may also submit a task to learn how much forestry Exploitation has happened during that Action Cycle, but not by who.
+For each active character with Stewardship, the forestry bounty is increased by one.
+You may also submit a task to learn the forestry Bounty and how much mining Exploitation has happened during that Action Cycle, but not by who.

 Hunting allows for the driving, trapping, shooting and capturing of game animals, birds and fish.
 Hunters are able to gather both Meat and Leather to feed and clothe their community.
 Hunters work in forests, especially large forests with their secret nooks and dales.
 The wise hunter knows all of these secret places, and becomes the master of each of them, able to bring down many animals, take and butcher their meat, and tan their hides for use in Needlework.

 Rank 1, Harvesting: Harvest Common nodes, which typically produce Scrap Leather and Meat.

 Rank 2, Extraction: Harvest Uncommon nodes.
 Uncommon nodes typically produce Heavy Leather, greater quantities of Meat.